Churches Across Egypt Attacked

 “The Islamists have again been on a rampage against Copts and churches.
 It’s bad in Mallawi and Minya – very bad.
 The Catholic church and the Good Shepherd school have been burned; also the Evangelical church.
 But worse, they’re attacking the Christians in their homes.
 Ten houses have been attacked, and now they’re attacking shops too,” says Sidhom.

-The Coptic Orthodox bishopric in Mallawi and the 4th Century desert monastery of Abu Fana have also been attacked.
+The Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox bishopric in Mallawi and the 4th Century desert monastery of Abu Fana have also been attacked.

 In Cairo, Sidhom says “the Islamists tried to break into the Giza bishopric but were confronted by the army and stopped.
 A friend who lives close by says they fled to the side streets, cursing the army and shouting abuse at them for defending the church.
 And also in Cairo, the Islamists attempted to break into the Mar-Girgis church on the Nile Corniche to Helwan, but the Muslims in the neighborhood rushed to defend the church and forced the Islamists to turn back”.

 Uzbek Baptist Union Accused Of Violating The Law, Six Years Before The Law Was In Place